[Tools & Resources]

 Why Apply for FCF?

-Under the new guidelines, MA DDS reimburses 100% of development costs for homes that apply for and are awarded FCF.
-This enables service providers to take advantage of CIL's financing, while CIL handles the application process and ensures that homes meet the applicable design requirements.
-Additionally, once FCF funds are received, the agency's lease payments are decreased proportionately.
+Under the new guidelines, MA DDS will include all development costs in the occupancy rate calculation for homes that apply for and are awarded FCF.
+This enables service providers to take advantage of CIL's financing, while CIL handles the application process and ensures that homes meet the applicable program and design requirements.
+Additionally, once FCF funds are received, the service provider's lease payments are decreased proportionately.